The Mitravia Manifesto|

-(where Asha is Rightness, Righteousness and Truth, Mazda is Active Wisdom or Cosmic Wisdom and Humanah is Good Mind)
+(where Asha is Rightness, Righteousness and Truth; Ashura-Mazda is the Rightness-producing power (Ashura) which is also the incarnation of Divine or Perfect Wisdom (Mazda); and Humanah is Good Mind)

 c) Acceptance of the seven ancient prophets (Paleoprophetes) as a valuable guide to sources of ancient wisdom.
 The seven prophets are:

 iii) Gautamus Bodicus ('the Buddha')

 iv) Zeno Stoicus (Zeno the Stoic)